 Small, unassuming spheres that attack in trios and combine power for their trademark Delta Attack.Debut: Final Fantasy V

-- Exactly What It Says on the Tin: They move.
+- Exactly What It Says on the Tin: They move, and not much else.

 - Killer Rabbit: Aww it's a little red ball with eyeHOLY CRAP Delta Attack!?